eclipse/paho.mqtt.python/README.rst

     the IP address of a local network interface to bind this client to, assuming multiple interfaces exist

+Returns MQTT_ERR_SUCCESS if the underlying connection was successfully established and an MQTT CONNECT packet sent.

 Callback
 ........

-When the client receives a CONNACK message from the broker in response to the connect it generates an ``on_connect()`` callback.
+When the client ``loop*()`` function receives a CONNACK packet from the broker in response to the CONNECT packet it generates an ``on_connect()`` callback.

+In most cases the connection should not be used prior to the ``on_connect()`` call because the broker may reject the CONNECT packet.

 Connect Example
 ...............